devonfw-forge/devon4flutter-non-bloc-arch/110-Under-the-Hood.md

 - [References](#references)

 ## Introduction
-Flutter is a framework for cross-plattform native development.
+[Flutter](https://flutter.dev/) is a framework for cross-plattform native development.
 But what exactly does that mean?
 It means that it promises Native App performance while still compiling apps for multiple platforms from a single codebase.
 The best way to understand how flutter achieves this, is to compare it to other mobile development approaches.

 ### Full Native Approach
 ![Native app rendering](https://github.com/Fasust/flutter-guide/wiki//.images/native-rendering.png)

 _Figure 1: [Native app rendering](https://hackernoon.com/whats-revolutionary-about-flutter-946915b09514)_

 The classic way to build a mobile app, would be to write native code for each plattform you want to support.
 I.E. One for IOS, one for Android and so on.
 In this approach your app will be written in a plattform specific language and render through plattform specific widgets and a plattform specific engine.
-During the development you have direct access to Platform specific services and sensors.
+During the development you have direct access to platform specific services and sensors.

 ### Embedded WebApp Approach
 ![Embedded Web App rendering](https://github.com/Fasust/flutter-guide/wiki//.images/webview-rendering.png)

 _Figure 2: [Embedded WebApp rendering](https://hackernoon.com/whats-revolutionary-about-flutter-946915b09514)_

 Embedded WebApps where the first approach to cross-plattform development.
-You would simply build your application with HTML, CSS and JS and then have it render through a Native WebView.
+You would simply build your application with HTML, CSS and JavaScript and then have it render through a Native WebView.
 The Problem here is, that developers are limited to the Web Technology Stack and that communication between the app and native services would always have to run through a _bridge_.

 #### Bridges
 Bridges connect components with one another.
 These components can be build in the same or different programming languages.